kapouer/matchdom/README.md

 - if the value is boolean `true`, merged in a DOMTokenList, the last key of the expression path is used as the value.
 If it is `false`, it is replaced by null - this behavior is implemented using an `afterEach` hook.

+### filter one:selector

+If the current value is a dom node or fragment, runs querySelector(selector) on it.

+### filter all:selector

+If the current value is a dom node or fragment, runs querySelectorAll(selector) on it, and return a fragment of the selected nodes.

+## RepeatPlugin

+Most features of this plugin depend on DomPlugin, though it doesn't require it.

 ### filter at:selector:after:before

 By default an expression is replaced by its value,